EmekOfficial/SimpleThings/README.md

 # CSS

 # JavaScript
+### Chronometer
-### <a href="https://github.com/EmekOfficial/SimpleThings/blob/main/JavaScript/chronometer.html">A simple chronometer created with javascript (created to understand the window.setInterval structure)<a/>
+<a href="https://github.com/EmekOfficial/SimpleThings/blob/main/JavaScript/chronometer.html">A simple chronometer created with javascript (created to understand the window.setInterval structure)<a/>